Category Archives: News

 When sould we discard our frying oil?

-One of the challenges for foodservice and restaurant operators is determining when to discard cooking oil.
-Throwing oil away too soon can cost the operator significant money in the long run, but using the oil for too long can also impact your business negatively.
-The latter is much worse, as food that is fried in overused oil will be of poor quality and very likely be rejected by the consumer.
-For a business that relies on repeat sales, this is not a good thing – that customer who purchased the excessively greasy French fries or the burnt-looking fried chicken may never come to your restaurant again.
+One of the challenges for foodservice and restaurant operators is determining when to discard frying oil.
+Throwing oil away too soon can cost the operator significant money in the long run.
+But using the cooking oil for too long can also impact your business negatively.
+The latter is much worse.
+As food that is fried in overused oil is of poor quality and very likely be rejected by the consumer.
+For a business that relies on repeat sales, this is not a good thing.
+That customer who purchased excessively greasy French fries or the burnt-looking fried chicken may never come to your restaurant again.

 How does a restaurant operator determine when to dispose of their oil?
 At the third International Symposium on Deep-Fat Frying held in Hagen, Germany in 2000, the first recommendation made by attendees was the following: